ben441318936/PBF3D_taichi/work_journal.md

     - Test 3
         - Tool is allow to move after main sim is at 50 steps
         - L1 loss
-    - L1 loss seem like a better heuristic, less likely to be
+    - L1 loss seem like a better heuristic, less likely to be at a position that doesn't suction anything